cdnnnn/cdn/file.md

     const [rfNodes, setRfNodes] = useState<RFNode[]>(pass1.rfNodes);
     const [rfEdges, setRfEdges] = useState<RFEdge[]>(pass1.rfEdges);
+    // Actual pixel footprint of the laid-out graph, filled in after pass 2.
+    // Used to size the container to the content instead of a large fixed
+    // box — a tall empty container is what was forcing fitView to shrink
+    // small graphs down to a tiny, "zoomed out" look. const [contentBounds, setContentBounds] = useState<{ w: number; h: number } | null>(null);
     const domRefs = useRef<Map<string, HTMLElement>>(new Map());
     const pass2Done = useRef(false);